SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

 between the right and middle mouse buttons.

-The Gesture tab shows the already used (and consequentially unavailable) gestures.
+The Gesture tab shows the gestures already used (and consequentially unavailable).

 SyProgram - Advanced

-SyProgram item allows to customize advanced params too.
-They concern about the runtime parameters that programs can be instructed to follow.
+SyProgram item allows you to customize advanced params, too.
+They concern the runtime parameters that programs can be instructed to follow.

-So if you want to instruct your program to use certain AppData folder or UserProfile folder you can try to complete the Advanced Params box.
+So if you want to instruct your program to use a certain AppData folder or a UserProfile folder you can complete the Advanced Params box.

 This feature is not so reliable because not every program is built to follow Windows environment variables: usually they ask for Windows Special

 This attribute, equivalent to the "Start in" parameter available among the Windows shortcuts properties, could be really important to rightly execute some programs and for this has to be well explained.